APT47/OpenReport-Base/README.md

               source:
                 output: figure
                 source_type: python
-                python_executable: plot_sales_per_year.py
+                python_executable: plot_sales_per_year
                 country_name: @iterator{country}
 ```
 This specification creates two documents (Germany_sales_report.docx and France_sales_report.docx).
 Each document has
-a heading specifying the country name, a text and a figure generated by user-defined function 'plot_sales_per_year.py'
+a heading specifying the country name, a text and a figure generated by user-defined function 'plot_sales_per_year'
 with input parameter 'country_name'.
 The example of output for Germany is:
 ![Figure](docs/examples/input/figure/Germany_sales_plot.jpg)

 The example of output for France is:
 ![Figure](docs/examples/input/figure/France_sales_plot.jpg)

-The full document loop functionality is available at:
+The full document loop functionality is available at: https://openreport.netlify.app/document_iterations/

 ## License
 This project is licensed under the End-User License Agreement (EULA) - see